 All scriptures in the world speak about the exalted position of the woman.
 Great saints and seers emphasized this.

 But, still, women today struggle to get dignity and honor.

 Worse, there is a growing trend of crimes against women.
 Rapes and assaults are common news in every newspaper.
-This is due to the moral and spiritual degradation.
-Western culture focuses on exploitation and sense enjoyment.
+This is due to moral and spiritual degradation.
+Western culture focuses on exploitation and a sense of enjoyment.
 Hence, men see women as objects, and not as people.

 The need is to awaken and educate women spiritually.
 Then, women can impact society and hopefully bring forth a generation of men who respect all women and not see them as objects for enjoyment.

 A trained dentist, Sita launched her first free dental clinic six years ago.
 She was part of the community living and working at Govardhan EcoVillage, several hours outside of Mumbai.
 Here, she saw the dire need for dentistry— and more.